-Dr. Doule is appointed assistant professor in the Human Centered Design Institute at Florida Institute of Technology.
+Dr. Doule is appointed assistant professor in the School of Human Centered Design, Innovation and Arts at Florida Institute of Technology.
+He is co-investigator and FIT’s principal investigator on the NASA funded project Integrated DISPLAY and environmental awareness system led by NASA Kennedy Space Center.
+He is leading the design and development team for the Adaptive Spaceship Cockpit Simulator.
 He is also a founder, co-coordinator and designer of a FP7 funded international research project, a Self-deployable Habitat for Extreme Environments architecture demonstrator for space and earth applications.
-Dr. Doule is a vice-chair of the American Institute of Aeronautics and Astronautics Space Architecture Technical Committee.
+Dr. Doule is chair of the American Institute of Aeronautics and Astronautics Space Architecture Technical Committee.

 Dr. Doule previously conducted two missions at the Mars Desert Research Station, where as commander of Crew 135 and 154 he led teams of scientists and outreach specialists in successful missions.
 Prior to accepting his current position at Florida Tech, Dr. Doule chaired the Space and Society department at the International Space University, Strasbourg, France where he led space architecture research, academic activities and co-coordinated a number of international and interdisciplinary team projects.